Easy Tomato Basil Pasta Sauce

-With a few simple, fresh ingredients, this homemade marinara sauce is one of the easiest things to make and ideal to keep on hand for those nights when you want it for something quick and easy, like pasta!
+With a few simple, fresh ingredients, this easy tomato basil pasta sauce is perfect for keeping on hand for busy nights when you want something quick yet satisfying.

 This post may contain affiliate links.
 Please read our affiliate disclosure.

 Why use store-bought marinara sauce when you can make your own?
-Not only is homemade marinara sauce easy to make, but it also tastes much better than the ones lining the supermarket shelves.
-Same goes for this homemade pizza sauce.
+Not only is this easy tomato basil pasta sauce simple to make, but it also tastes much better than the ones found on supermarket shelves.
+The same goes for this homemade pizza sauce.

 Many of those bottles of marinara are too sweet, and the superior ones cost more than anyone should spend on what is essentially pureed tomatoes enhanced with spices.
 That brings me to my next reason for making your own sauce: affordability.